 The Sheriff's Activities League (SAL) provides quality activities for the youth in Imperial County, with the goal of reducing juvenile crime and delinquency.
 The program's activities are designed to pair law enforcement officers with young people to develop discipline, mutual trust, and respect.
-Outdoor activities provide youth with important life skills and experiences such as, relationship building, leading, following, providing support, planning and accepting responsibility for their own actions.
+Outdoor activities provide youth with important life skills and experiences such as relationship building, leading, following, providing support, planning and accepting responsibility for their own actions.
 These activities and skills increase the likelihood of successful reintegration into the community and reduce recidivism.
 The Imperial County Sheriff Activities League (SAL) provides activities that include flag football, boxing, soccer, summer programs, mentoring, Polynesian and ballet dance programs, judo and karate.

-In 2023, SAL took students on a Life After High School event, where SAL participants went received information regarding applying for FAFSA (federal student aid), obtaining scholarships, what to expect in college, as well as reviewing information for trade schools.
-In addition, SAL alongside the Crime Prevention Program, brought back its annual Drug Store Initiative, which showed high school students around Imperial Valley the dangers of substance use.
-Throughout the 2023 year, SAL provided programs and services to 191 youth and their families in Imperial County.
+In 2024, SAL took students on a Life After High School event, where SAL participants received information regarding applying for FAFSA (federal student aid), obtaining scholarships, what to expect in college, as well as reviewing information for trade schools.
+Throughout 2024, SAL provided programs and services to 140 youth and their families in Imperial County.

-In 2023, PAL provided programs and services to 464 youth and their families The PAL program provides services to local families of low to extremely low incomes and offers quality after-school programs and activities for their children that they could not otherwise afford.
+In 2024, PAL provided programs and services to 574 youth and their families.
+The PAL program provides services to local families of low to extremely low incomes and offers quality after-school programs and activities for their children that they could not otherwise afford.

-The PAL program continues to be an important pillar in providing activities such as soccer, boxing, martial arts, a mentoring program, a youth leadership program, an afterschool tutoring & study lab, a summer camp, a "National Night Out" event, and an Explorers Program provided in partnership with the El Centro Police Department.
-This year, the National Night Out event drew in a crowd of over 1,000 people.
+The PAL program continues to be an important pillar in providing activities such as soccer, boxing, martial arts, a mentoring program, a youth leadership program, a bicycle repair course, golfing, a "National Night Out" event, and an Explorers Program provided in partnership with the El Centro Police Department.

 These types of activities and services remain a key component in ensuring that youth within the community do not become involved with the justice system as they build on numerous skills that can lead to a successful life.
-In this upcoming year the PAL program will be adding golf, bicycle repair and a new soccer league, the latter in conjunction with the American Youth Soccer Organization (AYSO).